SmartAG-NWAFU/AppleDiseaseSDM/README.md

 │   ├── 03_results_analysis.R
 ├── figs/                  # Output figures
 ├── README.md              # Project documentation
-└── LICENSE                # License file
 ```
-### Results

-Key findings:
-1. ALB suitable areas are projected to shift northwestward (137–263 km) and to higher elevations (288–680 m) by 2090s under high-emission scenarios.

-2. The uncertainty in predictions is primarily driven by differences among GCMs (42.2%).

 ### License
 This project is licensed under a custom academic use license.
 See the [LICENSE](./LICENSE) file for details.